alexpool670/Value-and-risks-of-experiementation/README.md

 ## The Importance of Strict Methodology
 Following a strict methodology ensures:
 - Valid hypothesis testing (e.g., null and alternative hypotheses, p-values).
-- Proper randomization and sample size determination.
+- Proper randomisation and sample size determination.
 - Avoidance of biases (e.g., blinding, control groups).

 ## Common Pitfalls in A/B Testing